We're Your Well Pump, Water Heater & Water Softener Professionals!

 Well Pump Keeps Running?
 No Pressure – but it’s Probably Your Well Pressure Tank

 Most likely it’s “waterlogging,” which happens in a bladder tank.
 These well pressure tanks, the most common type, hold water in a bladder within their metal shells.
-Surrounding air presses on the balloon, keeping the water under pressure.
+Surrounding air pushes on the balloon, keeping the water under pressure.

-All is well until the bladder breaks … and the air pocket fills with water.
+All is well until the bladder ruptures … and the air pocket fills with water.
 Bye-bye, water pressure.

 Air spitting from faucets?
-It’s another symptom of a broken bladder.
-If the problem isn’t already serious, it soon will be.
+It’s another indication of a broken bladder.
+If the problem isn’t already terminal, it soon will be.

 AlderleyAshippunAstico